shanerego/csci3055u-project-template/README.md

 >>> _One of Scala’s perks is that its functional programming functionality with an OOP style._

->> **The ability to perform meta-programming such as macros**
->>> _Pattern matching in Scala is no joke.
-Scala uses the match statement for this purpose, which is a powerful version of Java's switch statement.
-It allows you to match on any type of data, lists, and even your own types.
-If you haven't already tried it, I suggest you play around with it a little._

->> **Symbol resolution and its support for closure**
->>> _Simple symbol resolutions are by far the most common.
-In this case, two symbols with similar characteristics are detected, with one symbol taking precedence over the other.
-This symbol resolution is carried out silently by the link-editor.
-For example, with symbols of the same binding, a symbol reference from one file is bound to a defined, or tentative symbol definition, from another file.
-Or, a tentative symbol definition from one file is bound to a defined symbol definition from another file.
-This resolution can occur between two relocatable objects, or between a relocatable object and the first definition found in a shared object dependency._

->>> _Symbols that undergo resolution can have either a global or weak binding.
-Within relocatable objects, weak bindings have lower precedence than global binding.
-Relocatable object symbols with different bindings are resolved according to a slight alteration of the basic rules.
-Weak symbols can usually be defined through the compiler, either individually or as aliases to global symbols._

 >> **Scoping rules supported by the language: lexical vs dynamic scoping**
 >>> _The scoping rules supported by the language is lexical._